MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-export-provider-solution.md

 This topic describes the steps required to export a provider solution in Microsoft Dynamics 365 Intelligent Order Management.

-You should now see the following components in your provider solution.
+At this stage of the quick start lab you should now see the following components in your provider solution.

 ![Provider solution components](media/lab_export_components.png)